excellarateinc/voyage-api-dotnet/readme_docs/INTEGRATION-TESTS.md

 3. Use a database: While there are some in-memory implementations such as Effort these do not seem maintained and still have similar limitations to the aformentioned options.
 In the future, .Net Core EF will support an in memory database to help with testing.
 Outside of an in-memory database there is using a real database instance.

+In order to meet the goals of the integration testing approach, the tests will use a SQL Server database.
+A lightweight engine is available with Visual Studio called LocalDb.
+This will allow the API to not only excercise the EntityFramework configuration but also provide a true SQL Database interaction.

 ### Creating Tests